Travel around Cusco with Bobby

 Day 3The Journey to Machu Picchu

-No trip to Cusco would be complete without a visit to Machu Picchu.
-I boarded the early PeruRail Vistadome train to Aguas Calientes, the village at the base of the mountain.
-The journey itself was spectacular, with panoramic windows providing stunning views of the Andes and the rushing Urubamba River.
+No trip to Cusco would be complete without the iconic visit to Machu Picchu, and today was the day I had been eagerly anticipating.
+I boarded the early PeruRail Vistadome train to Aguas Calientes, the quaint village situated at the base of the legendary mountain.
+The train journey itself was an unforgettable experience, with the Vistadome’s panoramic windows offering stunning views of the lush Andes mountains and the powerful flow of the Urubamba River rushing alongside us.

-After arriving in Aguas Calientes, I hopped on the shuttle bus that zigzags its way up to the entrance of Machu Picchu.
-Walking through the stone gates and seeing the ancient city unfold before me was a moment I’ll never forget.
-I spent hours exploring the terraces, temples, and breathtaking views of the surrounding mountains.
+Upon arriving in Aguas Calientes, I joined other eager travelers on the shuttle bus, which zigzags its way up a winding road to the entrance of Machu Picchu.
+Walking through the stone gates and taking in the sight of the ancient city stretching out before me was breathtaking—a moment that will forever be etched in my memory.
+I wandered through the terraces and explored the temples, each corner offering new perspectives and views of the awe-inspiring mountains surrounding the site.

 Book your Machu Picchu tickets well in advance, and don’t forget to bring sunscreen and water!
 The weather can change quickly, so pack a light rain jacket just in case.